CookeRichard94/MD5-message-digest-algorithm/README.md

 I suggest you allow the user to input some free text or a filename via the command line.

+## Minimum Viable Project
+The minimum standard for this project is a git [1] repository containing a single C file that calculates the MD5 digest of an input.
+The repository should also contain a README clearly documenting how to compile, run and test your program, how your program works, and how you wrote it.
+A better project will be well organised and contain detailed explanations.
+The architecture of the system will be well conceived, and examples of running the program will be provided.

 ## How to Run